-Now, let’s look at the ways agencies can use program management as a source of revenue, and value added for the clients.
-With advertising growing slowly or shrinking during the current recession, most agency executives are focused on getting through these difficult times, managing shareholder expectations, cutting costs and often, head count.
+Now, let’s look at the ways agencies can use program management as a source of revenue, and value-added for the clients.
+With advertising growing slowly or shrinking during the current recession, most agency executives are focused on getting through these difficult times, managing shareholder expectations, cutting costs, and often, headcount.
 None of this is pleasant.
 But all recessions end.
 Agencies that want to prosper in the years ahead need to get in front of the wave of change coming to agency-client relations.
-That is where transformation of the agency process comes in as a new source of revenue.
+That is where the transformation of the agency process comes in as a new source of revenue.

-For many agencies, a critical problem is where to find the right people to take on this new, process driven work.
+For many agencies, a critical problem is where to find the right people to take on this new, process-driven work.
 You’ll probably find the most qualified people in your own digital units.
-That is where IT meets creative.
+That is where IT meets creativity.
 If it is being done right, people are there who know project management and can branch out across the agency for your clients.
-If you don’t have the people already, look outside to the smaller digital shops who do this already.
+If you don’t have the people already, look outside to the smaller digital shops that do this already.
 They (alright, we) are chomping at the bit for this opportunity.

 The transformation of the old agency-client relationship is inevitable.
 Seize the opportunity to add value in new ways, or someone else will.